The second quiz (see dates page) will cover the following material:

 - Complete an incomplete ANOVA table and answer questions from it.
 This is similar to the One-Way ANOVA HW #1.

 - Answer questions for an analysis of 1-Way ANOVA data that will require you to reference R output that will be provided.
 This will be most similar to One-Way ANOVA HW #4, but will have some parts of One-Way ANOVA HW #3.
 Here is an example from a previous year’s exam.
 Note that this is an example only; the actual question will be different than this one.
-Also note that if you turn in your HW #4 early than I will grade it and have it returned to you before the quiz.

 - Fully answer short-answer questions from among the following list.